 Combined with group layers this can be quite powerful.
 A situation where this is particularly useful is the following:

 Here we have an image with line art and a layer for each flat of colors.
 We want to add complicated multi-layered shading to this, while keeping the neatness of the existing color flats.
 To get a clipping mask working, you first need to put layers into a group.
-You can do this by making a group layer and drag-and-dropping the layers into it, or by selecting the layers you want grouped and pressing Ctrl+G. Here we do that with the iris and the eye-white layers.
+You can do this by making a group layer and drag-and-dropping the layers into it, or by selecting the layers you want grouped and pressing the Ctrl + G shortcut.
+Here we do that with the iris and the eye-white layers.

 We add a layer for the highlight above the other two layers, and add some white scribbles.